Real-MrBeam/ue_tools/README.md

 ## Volumetric Lightmap Sampler - EUW
 ### UE 4.7
-Samples the volumetric light value at every filtered scene actor, then writes the sampled volumetric light value as a CPD value on each static mesh component, enabling you to use that value as a material parameter.
+Samples the volumetric light value at every specified scene actors position, then writes the sampled volumetric light value as a CPD value on each static mesh component, enabling you to use that value as a material parameter.
 This is particularly handy when using [my fake reflections](https://blueprintue.com/blueprint/24t7k-e6/) for fully rough materials when developing for low-end VR devices such as the Quest.
 You can use the value as a reflection strength parameter to prevent reflections from glowing in the dark.

 ![image](https://codeberg.org/MrBeam/ue_tools/raw/branch/main/readme/vlmSampler.gif)